biod/BioD/README.md

 ## Why BioD?

-BioD makes use of [D programming language](http://www.dlang.org) features that make it possible to develop high performance bioinformatics tools (e.g. [sambamba](https://github.com/biod/sambamba)).
-D is both a low and high-level hybrid object orientated and functional (OOP/FP) programming language with templating/generic features are far easier than that of C++.
+BioD leverages on  [D programming language](http://www.dlang.org) features to develop high performance bioinformatics tools (e.g. [sambamba](https://github.com/biod/sambamba)).
+The D programming language is both a low and high-level hybrid object orientated and functional (OOP/FP) programming language with templating/generic features are far easier than that of C++.